-After a leisurely breakfast, we set off from the elegant suburb of Geytarieh, situated to the very north of Tehran.
-Today, Bijan’s son Ali, is kindly taking us to see his home in Taleghan.
+We begin our day with a leisurely breakfast, then set off from the elegant suburb of Geytarieh, situated in Tehran’s north.
+Today, Bijan’s son, Ali, is kindly taking us to see his home in Taleghan.

-Bijan is the infamous, pint-sized, old-army-friend of my husband, Jamshid.
-He is always going a million miles an hour and always quick to tell a joke.

-In Iran it is compulsory for young men, aged 18 and older to complete two years of army training.
-They are able to defer the training as long as they are studying in University and Bijan and Jamshid have been friends ever since their first meeting just over 50 years ago.
+Bijan is my husband’s, infamous, pint-sized, old-army-friend.
+In Iran, it is compulsory for young men, aged 18 and older, to complete two years of army training.
+You are able to defer this training, as long as you are studying in University, or if your parents are rich enough to buy you out.
+Bijan and Jamshid, have been friends ever since their first meeting in army base camp, just over 50 years ago.

 The scenery as we approach Taleghan is breathtakingly beautiful.

 Ali is a superb driver.
 He is ultra-relaxed and copes with Tehran’s traffic-chaos with no sweat.
 He only uses his horn in extreme emergencies, unlike many Iranian drivers.
 Today we are lucky to be also travelling with Ali’s gorgeous 5-week old pup.
 Her name is Kaya, she is of husky breed, has one blue-eye and one brown-eye, and is extremely clever.
 Ali a gentle, kind-hearted, young man and tells us also has another 2 dogs and 6 cats at his home, which will all be eager to meet us.